This article was last updated: 18 December 2017

 - An approved booster seat with either a lap-sash seatbelt or child safety harness.

-Children from four to seven years of age can only sit in the front row of a vehicle with two or more rows when all other seats are occupied by children of a lesser age in an approved child restraint.
+Children from four to seven years of age can only sit in the front row of a vehicle with two or more rows when all other seats are occupied by children younger than seven in an approved child restraint.

 If the booster seat comes with a tether strap, it must be anchored to the child restraint anchorage point.
 However some booster seats that meet the Australian Standard (AS/NZS 1754) do not come with a tether strap and therefore do not need to be anchored in the vehicle.
-Booster seats should be used with an adult lap-sash seatbelt.
-If you are using a booster seat with a lap-only seatbelt, it is recommended you use a child safety harness or retrofit a lap-sash seat belt in that position.
+Children in booster seats must be restrained by a suitable lap and sash type approved seatbelt that is properly adjusted and fastened, or by a suitable approved child safety harness that is properly adjusted and fastened.

 Booster cushions have been deleted from the 2010 version of the Australian Standard for child restraints (AS/NZS 1754) because they provide no side impact protection in a crash.
 Although booster cushions are no longer allowed to be manufactured in Australia, they are still legal to use.

 A ‘dickey seat’ is a retro fitted seat that is usually fitted to the cargo area of a station wagon, for small passengers.
 Children aged four years and older are allowed to ride in dikkie seats, however they do not offer the same level of protection as a booster seat as there’s no side impact protection.
 A child safety harness must be used on a dikkie seat that has only a lap belt fitted.

 Children aged seven years and older may use either: